 Out of margarita mix?
-Not to worry because this recipe is a REAL margarita made from scratch.
-Now before you freak out and click away.
-I will tell you that the classic margarita recipe is just as easy to make as a regular margarita using sour mix or margarita mix—and it’s even better.
+Consider it your lucky day because this recipe is a real margarita recipe from scratch.
+A fresh margarita is just as easy to make as those artificial margaritas using a sour mix or margarita mix—and it’s even better!

-The original or classic margarita is a cocktail made with lime juice, simple syrup (melted sugar in water), and triple sec.
-You can taste the tequila’s natural flavors so it is best suited for a good tequila.
-It’s not overly sweet or full of artificial sweeteners like store bought margarita mix.
+The original or classic margarita is a classic cocktail made with tequila, fresh lime juice, simple syrup (melted sugar in water), and triple sec.
+You can taste the tequila’s natural flavors so it’s best suited for a better tequila.
+It’s not sickly sweet or full of artificial sweeteners like store-bought margarita mix.
 It’s real sugar and fresh lime juice.

 But enough with the history, I prefer my margaritas made a little stronger, and always with a Blanco or Reposado tequila and triple sec—sometimes Cointreau if you’re looking to step it up even further.
 Served on the rocks with a salted rim.
-Having a Mexican fiesta?
-This goes great with my ultimate guacamole or chicken enchiladas.Print

 - 1/2 ounce triple sec or Cointreau

-- For the salted rim, take a lime wedge and coat the rim of a margarita glass or double old-fashioned glass.
+- For the salted rim, take a lime wedge and wipe the rim of a margarita glass or double old-fashioned glass.
 I like to only do half of the rim.
 Dip in margarita salt, rotating until coated.

-- Combine all ingredients in a cocktail shaker (affiliate) with a cup of ice.
-Shake vigorously and pour straight into a chilled margarita glass with the (now crushed) ice from the shaker.
+- Combine all ingredients in a cocktail shaker with plenty of ice.
+Shake vigorously and pour straight into the glass with the (now crushed) ice from the shaker.
 Garnish with a lime wheel.
 Class this recipe up further by serving it over a giant ice cube.